DevikalyanDas/Semantic-Segmentation-Pytorch/sample_imgs/README.md

-## Here is some sample images and the segmented mask
+## Here are some sample images and the segmented mask